iewaij/data-analytics-bank-marketing/README.md

 `data`: input data.

-`docs`: content, metadata and template for generating documents.
+`docs`: content, metadata and template for documents.